geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Create a OutputLists from a spreadsheet (`.csv .tsv .ods .xlsx .xls`).
+Creates multiple OutputLists from a spreadsheet (`.csv .tsv .ods .xlsx .xls`).
-Use `Load any File` node to load a file as base64.
+You can use the `Load any File` node to load a file in base64-encoding.
-Internally uses pandas [read_excel](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html) and [read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) to load spreadsheet files.
+Internally uses *pandas* [read_excel](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html) and [read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) to load spreadsheet files.
 All lists use(s) `is_output_list=True` (indicated by the symbol `𝌠`) and will be processed sequentially by corresponding nodes.

 ### Inputs